SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-hi.md

 ---

-## !hi — Main Menu
+## !hi â€” Main Menu

 ### Output
 ```
-🧭 What would you like to do?
+ðŸ§­ What would you like to do?

 1. Open a project or area
 2. Create a task